 Why should I take health insurance?

-Hong Kong has a very well established and well regarded public medical system.
-This system is based off of the UK’s NHS and offers free or highly subsidized healthcare courtesy of the Hong Kong government.
+Hong Kong has a very well-established and well-regarded public medical system.
+This system is based on the UK’s NHS and offers free or highly subsidized healthcare courtesy of the Hong Kong government.
 That said, there are downsides.
-The public healthcare system is often overcrowded, not as comfortable, has long wait times, and could have language barriers that some expat patients may not be able to overcome.
+The public healthcare system is often overcrowded, not as comfortable, has long wait times, and could have language barriers that some ex-pat patients may not be able to overcome.